Baby Milestones: Starting Early

 - May have started eating pureed baby foods

 As your baby begins to explore their world more and more, adding the nutritional components of a probioticcan have a great impact on their overall immunity and health.* While you know you can’t keep bad germs from getting to your baby, you can give them extra support for their immune system with a probiotic, plus reduce occasional digestive upsets like diarrhea and other tummy troubles.* Colostrum is an important piece of this immunity because it provides a complete range of antibodies for immune support well beyond those first few days of life.
 Looking for an easy-to-use probiotic powder with the added benefit of colostrum?
-Click here to try a Free Sample from UpSpring.
+Click here to try a Sample from UpSpring.

 Baby Milestones: 8-12 months and Nutrition Needs